MinuteSmith vs. AI note-takers

 AI note-takers like Otter, Fireflies, and Fathom are built to transcribe and summarize any meeting.
 That’s genuinely useful — but a transcript and a summary are not a governance record.
 A board, HOA, nonprofit, or LLC needs minutes the body can formally approve, and a memory that survives turnover.

-MinuteSmith starts where note-takers stop: it turns notes, a transcript, or a recording into structured minutes with motions and votes, runs them through review and approval, and files them into a searchable institutional memory you can ask questions of.
+MinuteSmith starts where note-takers stop: it turns notes, a transcript, or a recording into structured minutes with motions and votes, runs them through review and approval, and files them into a searchable institutional memory you can ask questions of — proven on one real, anonymized board archive: 84 meetings, 147 decisions, and 161 motions made searchable.

 A transcript can’t answer this